Skip to content

 Wellbeing Walk/Talks

-Wild Wonder and Wisdom is leading weekly walks that link local transport with leisure facilities and outside spaces.
-They provide help to buy waterproofs and footwear if required.
-There is the opportunity to try beginner cycle session through Cornwall Life Recycle and The Bicycle Project.
+Wild Wonder and Wisdom led weekly walks that link local transport with leisure facilities and outside spaces.